 - Before you can entry the country you will need to complete an arrival card for custom and immigration.

-For others it might be "business," but if asked be sure to point out that you are attending a meeting and you are not making any money.
+For some people in our group it might be "business," but if asked you should be be sure to point out that you are attending a meeting and you are not making any money.

 For the location of your stay, it should be indicated as: Bellairs Research Institute (of McGill University), and the location is